This post contains affiliate links. See my disclosure policy here.

 Method

-Pour brown sugar on a plate, rim a champagne flute with ¼ oz pumpkin spice syrup, and dip glass in brown sugar until coated.
+Pour brown sugar on a plate, rim a champagne glass with ¼ oz pumpkin spice syrup, and roll rim of glass in brown sugar until coated.

-Add brandy, ½ oz pumpkin spice syrup, and lemon juice to rimmed champagne flute.
+Add brandy, ½ oz pumpkin spice syrup, and lemon juice to rimmed champagne glass.

 Top with sparkling wine.